 Known Short Code Issues

-If a mobile phone account on T-Mobile does not have short code text messaging turned on, then they may receive one of the following errors when texting a short code.
+If your mobile phone account on T-Mobile doesn’t have short code text messaging enabled, you may receive one of the following errors when texting a short code.

 - Short code may have expired or short code texting may be blocked on your account.
 Msg 1051.

 Problem: This means the mobile device doesn’t accept short code text messages.

 Solution: To receive short code text messages on this device, you’ll have to call T-Mobile and ask them to activate short code text messaging on your mobile phone account.